LiquidSkin/Github-Assignment/README.md

             The benefits of forking are mainly,we do not make any direct changes to the original repository.
 We get a clone or a copy of the original repository and we can make all changes we want and then submit a pull request to the author of the original repository.

+   # 17)- Difference between HEAD, working tree and index in Git?.
+          Head is the current working branch or the last committed branch on the working tree.
+          Index is the staging area where the commit files would be put before getting pushed to the branch.
+          Working Tree consists of all the files that are currently being worked upon.

+   # 18) - How to identify if a branch has been merged into master branch?
+           We can use the command git branch --merged master to check out all the branches which have been merged to the main branch.

+   # 19) - What is the use of Git Clone?.
+           Git clone is used to clone or get a copy of a repository with all its associated files in our local system.
+We can run the application,make changes and then make a pull request after cloning.